How to Plant a Raspberry Patch at Home

 This year I am excited to be adding raspberries to our farm.
-Let’s take a look at the types of raspberries you might want to grow, where to plant them, and how to set yourself up for success.
-Brand new to raspberries?
-No problem.
-This guide will help beginners plant a raspberry patch.
+Let’s take a look at the types of raspberries you might want to grow, where to plant them, when is the best time to plant them, and how to set yourself up for success.

 What are raspberries?